abdeLKabir-56/jstl_Tp/README.md

-# jee_tp
+# jee_fetch_data_with_jstl_tp
-this project is about how to manuplate the data and fetch this data with jsp ,servlet and jstl
+this project is about how to manuplate the data with jsp ,servlet and fetch it with jstl